tusharra0/EnerPredict/README.md

 - **Y1:** Heating Load
 - **Y2:** Cooling Load

 The dataset contains 768 samples, and each sample represents a unique combination of these parameters.
-Random Forest was selected due to its ability to handle non-linear relationships, reduce overfitting, and deliver reliable results with minimal hyperparameter tuning.
-The models were evaluated using metrics such as Mean Squared Error (MSE) and R² Score to ensure performance and accuracy.
+Random Forest was selected because it can handle complex relationships between features, reduce overfitting, and deliver reliable predictions with minimal fine-tuning.
+The models were evaluated using metrics like Mean Squared Error (MSE) and R² Score to measure performance.

 ---